SCWinter259/FinShark/api/Notes.md

 ## Test accounts

 All test users have password the same as email, or with the first letter of email capitalized.
+The username is anything before `"@"` in the email.

 testUser1 token: